Children's Comprehensive Bible Question Quiz

 -

 a.
-His mother disguised him as a girl.
+Moses' mother disguised him as a girl.

 b.
-His mother put him in a basket and placed it in the river.
+His mother placed Moses in a basket and put it in the river.

 c.
-His mother took Moses and his sister, Miriam, to Mesopotamia.
+The mother of Moses took him and his sister, Miriam, to Mesopotamia.

 -